adelriosantiago/IntelPerceptualSDK-WinformSample/README.md

 3.-Click run, if it fails then the reference to the library "libpxcclr" is incorrect.
 To fix it simply right-click on References folder on your Solution Explorer, click Add Reference, then Browse, then select the library located at the folder Resources.

----Contact information---
+### Contact information

-You can contact me at: a.delrio.santiago@gmail.com, my Intel Perceptual user name is "del Rio" (http://software.intel.com/en-us/user/815018), I'm more or less active on the Intel Perceptual Forum (http://software.intel.com/en-us/forums/intel-perceptual-computing-sdk)
+You can find my old threads about Intel Perceptual [here](http://software.intel.com/en-us/user/815018).